i3thuan5/multiple-databases-backup/README.md

 This optional environment variable is the name of the S3 region to use. (eg. eu-west-1)

+### S3_BUCKET

+This environment variable is required for S3 storage bucket name, as a string.

 ### S3_ACCESS_KEY_ID

 This environment variable is required for S3 access key, as a string.